-City officials have closed the beach from Ponto Beach in Carlsbad to the area south of Grandview Beach and are asking that the public avoid the affected area.
+City officials have closed the beach from Ponto Beach in Carlsbad to the area south of Grandview Beach and asked that the public avoid the affected area.

 "We are devastated by the tragedy today and our hearts go out to the victims and their families.
 We stand ready to help in any way possible.
 Our engineers and the public safety team are diligently working to assess bluff conditions," Encinitas Mayor Catherine Blakespear said.